 When do you accept deliveries?

-Deliveries to the Lodge can be made only at the start time of your contract.
+Deliveries to the Lodge can be made only during your contracted rental period.
 All rental items must be removed by the end of your event.

 Who will set my tables, chairs (inside & outside)?

 The Lodge staff will take care of the initial set-up and breakdown of our tables and chairs for your event.
 Any mid-event moves or change to the initial set-up needs to be taken care of by your caterer, friends or family.
 (The Lodge has up to 250 folding chairs for lakeside ceremonies but no other available equipment for outdoor receptions).

 What are your Catering Rules & Regulations?
 Can we provide our own food?
 Can we have a potluck?